chl64/ML3--GP_regression/README.md

 ---
 *Demo above is part of my university coursework.
-The details of problem statements and analysis can be found in `Problems.pdf` and `Report.pdf` respectively.*
+Details of problem statements and analysis can be found in `Problems.pdf` and `Report.pdf` respectively.*